 The \$150 monthly allowance for Post Employment Health Plan accounts (PEHP) continues for all qualifying employees eligible to retire after August 1, 2022.
 (The date of an individual's retirement eligibility was determined on August 1, 2007).
+The City of Phoenix expanded the Post Employment Health Plan (PEHP) program in 2023 to include City employees who are enrolled as a spouse/qualified domestic partner (QDP) on another employee's City medical plan, and who are otherwise eligible for PEHP.

-In the event of the death of a unit member while on duty or while performing a job function as determined by the City, the City will continue to pay the full monthly health insurance premium for the spouse or domestic partner and all eligible dependents.
+- I. In the event of the death of a unit member while on duty or while performing a job function as determined by the City, the City will continue to pay the full monthly health insurance premium for the spouse or domestic partner and all eligible dependents.
 Should the surviving spouse or domestic partner remarry, the benefits of this provision may continue through COBRA.
-The policy is retroactive to any reported and known In-Line-of-Duty death of a Unit member from July 1, 2010 to June 30, 2019.
+The policy is retroactive to any reported and known In-Line-of-Duty death of a Unit member from July 1, 2010 to June 30, 2019. - J. The City provide health insurance to part-time employees who work an agreed upon number of hours throughout the year. (similar to what other units offer).